 - JP Przewoznik, Director of Prevention & Evaluation at the North Carolina Coalition Against Sexual Assault and coordinator of SHIFT NC, a trauma-informed healthy sexuality education project.

-- Tonya Osinkosky and Valerie Slater, RISE for Youth Coalition Coordinators at Legal Aid Justice Center and organizers, trainers, facilitators on juvenile justice reform and alternatives to youth incarceration.
+- Tonya Osinkosky and Rebecca Keel, RISE for Youth Coalition Coordinators at Legal Aid Justice Center and organizers, trainers, facilitators on juvenile justice reform and alternatives to youth incarceration.

 - Greater Richmond Trauma-Informed Community Network (TICN), a Virginia-based network dedicated to supporting and advocating for continuous trauma-informed care for all children and families.
 They have had incredible successes transforming school discipline-practices and the way that communities respond to and support children and families.

 - Fatima M. Smith, Assistant Director for Sexual & Intimate Partner Violence, Stalking, & Advocacy Services and Adjunct Faculty at Virginia Commonwealth University, consultant and facilitator at FMS Speaks, LLC, radio host, community mobilizer on issues of race, gender, and anti-oppression.